cbourke/CSCE155-C-Lab10/readme.md

 # Background

-The life span of most program is short--measured in seconds or microseconds.
+The life span of most programs is short--measured in seconds or microseconds.
 For data to be useful, it needs to last beyond the typical program.
 This is known as data persistence.
 One mechanism for persisting data is to store it in a file.
 Files can generally consist of raw binary